mbaumer/us_hep_funding/docs/_states/NM.md

 <a name="NM-02"></a>
 [Back to top](#top)
 ## NM-02 -- Rep. Stevan Pearce (R)
+### Committees
+Stevan Pearce is not on any of our key committees

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016